makifcetinkaya/sdk-integrations/README.md

 - Android
 	- App with Ogury inside a Mopub Mediation

-- All projects
-	- Clarify the redmine.md of sub-projects in order to make the importants informations more visible
+- Clarify the readme.md of Marmalade, Adobe Air, B4a and Xamarin.

 Last Improvement
 ======